 4. Shop Around for Cable and Internet Providers

 Before you transfer cable and Internet providers, consider shopping around instead.
 Many companies offer move-in specials and first-time customer discounts.
 Your current providers may also provide a deal to keep your business.

 Remember to give yourself a grace period with your cable and Internet providers to avoid a service lag.
 You may need to schedule an appointment for a technician to turn on the service.

 5. Talk to Your HR Department

-If you’re moving out of state to Chicago, your employer could encounter legal implications.
-For example, you or your employer may have tax liabilities in both Illinois and the state you’re moving from.
+If you’re moving to another state, your employer could encounter legal implications.
+For example, you or your employer may have tax liabilities in both your destination state and where you’re moving from.
 Notify your HR department or employer about your move.
 Otherwise, you could miss out on paychecks, tax forms, and other important information.

 6. Gather Up Your Insurance Policies

 Include all of your insurance policies on your change of address checklist.
 Some rates, like auto insurance, could also change depending on where you’re moving from and your policy.
 Add these insurance policies to your change of address checklist:

 - Auto insurance